sentryco/Telemetric/README.md

 ### Description:
 This approach requires manual handling of the GA4 measurement protocol, which can be more complex but allows you to avoid using the Firebase SDK.

+**Warning**
+Ensure that the user property you are trying to send has been properly registered in GA4.
+You need to create the user property in the GA4 Admin section under Custom Definitions before it can be sent with events.
+Go to GA4 Admin.
+Under the "Data display" section, click on "Custom definitions"

 ### Gotchas:
 - Parameter names must be 40 characters or fewer, can only contain alpha-numeric characters and underscores, and must start with an alphabetic character.
 - Parameter values must be 100 characters or fewer for standard GA4 properties and 500 characters or fewer for GA4 360 properties